Many voters think Biden is too old for a second term. The White House isn't worried

 Biden, now 80, became the oldest living president the day he was sworn into office.
 He would be 82 at the start of a second term, and 86 at its end.

-"I've had a lot of people say things like, 'Well, he's going too be closer to 90 by the end of his second term than 80,'" Longwell said.
+"I've had a lot of people say things like, 'Well, he's going to be closer to 90 by the end of his second term than 80,'" Longwell said.

 Age will be an attack line in the 2024 race